 Himalayan Pink Salt

-Himalayan pinks salt is an old favorite because it's so versatile and not as expensive as gourmet salts so I tend to use quite a bit to add extra texture in my bath bombs.
+Himalayan pink salt is an old favorite because it's so versatile and not as expensive as gourmet salts so I tend to use quite a bit to add extra texture in my bath bombs.
 When you add in extra salt, it makes your bath bombs a bit harder so I really like that about this kind of salt, plus it's super fine so it blends into the baking soda perfectly.
 I love the soft pink color.
 Hey!
 If I keep talking like this, I might not finish this article because a bath is sounding pretty good at this point!

 Herbs and florals add that kind of natural feeling that you just don't get from anything else.
 I personally love little lavender flowers and rose petals floating around me when I'm enjoying a bath bomb bath.
 There's just something so romantic about that don't you think?
 And as long as they are small enough pieces, you really don't have to worry about them going down the drain.
 Now, if you are at all concerned about this, or you don't like floaty things in your bath water you can always buy some muslin bags like these ones here on Amazon to keep everything in.
 This is also a good idea to have on hand at your craft shows for your customers too!
 You can give them away as gifts, or sell them next to your herbal bath bombs.
 Everyone is different which makes us unique and wonderful!
 So be sure to have options for ALL your customers, and remember, they may be buying as a gift and muslin bags make gorgeous packaging ideas.